 What a sensitive people the Japanese are!

-How to distinguish between "original adjectives" and "copy adjectives"
+How to distinguish between "original adjectives" and "copied adjectives"

-But it's quite easy: If the adjective ends in "-i", it's a "original adjective", and if not, then it is a "copy adjective".
+But it's quite easy: If the adjective ends in "-i", it's a "original adjective", and if not, then it is a "copied adjective".
 And you have to add "na" to the "copy adjective".

 嫌い 綺麗 華麗